peterpjaspers/yet-another-make/doc/yam.md

   then Yam demands that you declare C to be dependent on F in order to guarantee proper build order of P before C. Yam will tell you when you failed to do so.

-## Correct, deterministic and hermetic
+## Correct, reproducible deterministic and hermetic

 Deterministic implies that a build with the same input files and commands give the same output files on the same machine.
 Hermetic implies that unexpectedly